DEAL WITH DELLA

 DT 500 MAG: – Why did you choose music over the other art forms?

-KRISTINA: – Music was not a choice for me, and it is an essential part of my life, a necessity, actually.
+KRISTINA: Music was not a choice for me, but it is an essential part of my life, a necessity, actually.
 Music is my ultimate love, and I enjoy sharing this passion with everyone who feels the same.
-This is why I chose to DJ so I could share this feeling with others.
+This is why I chose to DJ to share this feeling with others.

 unnamed-6